developingAlex/lakedisappointment/README.md

         })
       }
     ```
-1. Amend the render method as follows:
+1. To display some simple user information to the signed in user, amend the render method as follows:
     ```javascript
     render() {
         const { decodedToken } = this.state